BlokkoS, 5 mg/ml 4 ml 5 pcs

 With caution

-Cardiovascular failure (possible progression), heart block, inflammatory disease or infection of the injection site (in infiltration anesthesia), cholinesterase deficiency, renal failure, advanced age (over 65 years), late pregnancy (III trimester, see the sections “Use of Pregnancy and Pregnancy”, see the section “Administration of Pregnancy”.
-Sections “Administration in pregnancy and lactation” and “Special indications”), general severe condition, decreased hepatic blood flow (e.g., in chronic heart failure, liver disease), concomitant administration of antiarrhythmic drugs (including β-adrenoblockers), children (1-12 years).
+Cardiovascular failure (possible progression), heart block, inflammatory diseases or infection of the injection site (during infiltration anesthesia), cholinesterase deficiency, renal failure, old age (over 65 years), late pregnancy (III trimester, see sections “Use during pregnancy and breastfeeding” and “Special instructions”), general severe condition, decreased hepatic blood flow (for example, in chronic heart failure, liver disease), simultaneous administration of antiarrhythmic drugs (including β-blockers), children’s age (1–12 years).

-Adverse drug reactions caused by the drug may be difficult to distinguish from the physiological manifestations of nerve block (e.g., decreased blood pressure, bradycardia), reactions directly (e.g., nerve damage) or indirectly caused by the administration (e.g., epidural abscess).
+Adverse drug reactions caused by the drug may be difficult to distinguish from physiological manifestations of nerve blockade (eg, decreased blood pressure, bradycardia), reactions directly (eg, nerve damage) or indirectly caused by administration (eg, epidural abscess).

-Neurological abnormalities are rare but well known adverse drug reactions due to local anesthesia, especially with epidural and intrathecal drug administration.
+Neurological disorders are a rare but well-known adverse drug reaction associated with local anesthesia, especially with epidural and intrathecal drug administration.

-The symptoms and management tactics for acute systemic toxicity are described in the Overdose section.
+Symptoms and management of acute systemic toxicity are described in the Overdose section.

 Organ system